Robert GODES

 [0127] FIG. 9 is a schematic diagram of an experimental

-apparatus used to verify experimentally the generation of excess
+apparatus used to verify experimentally the generation of

-second nominally identical mechanical configurations, with each
+with first and second nominally identical mechanical

-subsystem capable of driving either an active core or a dummy
+configurations, with each subsystem capable of driving either

-core (joule heater).
-Both subsystems are maintained within
+an active core or a dummy core (joule heater).
+Both subsystems

-nominally identical environments.
-The two subsystems have
+are maintained within nominally identical environments.
+The

-[0128] The first subsystem is provided with the active core and
+[0128] The first subsystem is provided with the active core

-is controlled to be equal for both subsystems, and the
+power is controlled to be equal for both subsystems, and the

 temperatures of the two reaction vessels are measured over a